21+Licensed UAE gaming guide Responsible Gaming · About

 Frequently asked questions

-Yes.
-Crypto changes the payment instrument, not the legality.
-Participation in unlicensed gambling by a UAE resident is criminal under Decree-Law 31/2021 regardless of how it’s paid.
+No. Crypto changes the payment instrument, not the legality.
+Participating in unlicensed gambling is criminal for UAE residents under Federal Decree-Law 31/2021, regardless of whether you pay by BTC, USDT, card or e-wallet.